CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 The Log-Normal and Log-Logistic AFT model
 -----------------------------------------------

-There are also the ``LogNormalAFTFitter`` and ``LogLogisticAFTFitter`` models, which instead of assuming that the survival time distribution is Weibull, we assume it is Log-Normal or Log-Logistic, respectively.
-They have identical APIs to the ``WeibullAFTFitter``, but the parameter names are different.
+There are also the :class:`~lifelines.fitters.log_normal_aft_fitter.LogNormalAFTFitter` and :class:`~lifelines.fitters.log_logistic_aft_fitter.LogLogisticAFTFitter` models, which instead of assuming that the survival time distribution is Weibull, we assume it is Log-Normal or Log-Logistic, respectively.
+They have identical APIs to the :class:`~lifelines.fitters.weibull_aft_fitter.WeibullAFTFitter`, but the parameter names are different.

 .. code:: python